peacerep/agreement-constitution-mapping/README.md

 3. Select a provision to view the list of semantically similary constitution sections.
 4. Click on a section to deep link to the section on [https://www.constituteproject.org](https://www.constituteproject.org)

-Added an analysis of mapping by agreement stage.
+Analyses of mapping by agreement metadata attributes has been added.